 Carbon Footprint and WACI have reduced for all funds shown and SBTi coverage (the total of approved and committed) has improved.
 Data coverage (the total of reported and estimated data) has improved for the DHL Global Equities, DHL Fixed Interest Bonds and DHL Liquidity funds, but has reduced slightly for the DHL Diversified and Cautious Growth funds.
-Overall, on a weighted average basis, the total data coverage is at the same level as a year ago and SBTi coverage (approved and committed) has improved somewhat.
-The Trustee will continue to work with the investment manager to help increase coverage and improve the overall quality of the data.
+Overall, on a weighted average basis, the total data coverage is at the same level as a year ago and SBTi coverage (approved and committed) has improve the overall quality of the data.